-- 1.Online programming degrees cost 40-60% less but require stronger self-discipline - completion rates average 62% vs 78% on-campus
+- 1.Comparison of online vs campus computer programming degree options reveals that online programming degrees cost 40-60% less but require stronger self-discipline - completion rates average 62% vs 78% on-campus

 - 2.87% of tech employers view online and on-campus programming degrees equally for developer roles when from accredited institutions